What restrictions do retailers place on barcodes?

 If you have any questions about this, please contact us.

-NOTE – we endeavour to make this as accurate as possible – however there are tens of thousands of retailers in NZ and Australia, and millions worldwide, who can each impose any restriction they wish.
+NOTE – we endeavour to make this as accurate as possible – however, tens of thousands of retailers in NZ and Australia and millions worldwide can each impose any restriction they wish.
 Please let us know if you are aware of any other restrictions.

 NOTE – this is the most comprehensive list of restrictions we know of on the internet (please tell us if you find a more accurate one).
 Other resellers give no warnings or are vague – so don’t trust them.
 We put a lot of time and effort into making this as accurate as possible – we doubt that you will find a more accurate list of restrictions on the internet (let us know if you do).